MMirelli/maude-lp/README.md

 # Reproduce the thesis results

-In order to reproduce the results in the thesis, please follow the steps described in the [Getting started](#getting-started) and execute the additional ones below.
+In order to reproduce the results in the thesis, please install java 11, follow the steps described in the [Getting started](#getting-started) and execute the additional ones below.

 ```
 cd <project_root>/maude-lp